NextronSystems/thor-manual/usage/deployment.rst

 Execute Thor using Ansible
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-The following section will show how to use a Ansible playbook to execute Thor on multiple Linux systems.
+The following section will show how to use an Ansible playbook to execute Thor on multiple Linux systems.

 It will perform following steps on each system: